Theatres in South Wales

 Grand is definitely the right adjective.
 In front is the original old palace of entertainment, a classic domed Victorian theatre with red velvet seats and gilded carved balconies.
 It's the ideal venue for spell-binding theatre from the in house professional and youth theatre groups.
 In complete contrast the modernist hulk of the Arts Wing rises behind - a thoroughly modern entertainment space where comedy, live music and more are on offer.
 In former days, Swansea's Pavlov Ballet was based here.
 You'll still find excellent ballet performances on the programme.

-Find out more on the Swansea Grand Theatre website.
+Find out more about Swansea Grand Theatre

 Theatr Gwaun, Fishguard